module Gio::ActionGroup

 Activating a disabled action has no effect.

-Actions may optionally have a state in the form of a GLib::Variant
+Actions may optionally have a state in the form of a GLib::Variant.
+The current

 Activating a stateful action may change its state, but it is also possible to